• Skip to main content

 Can you use water instead of milk in scones?

 The use of heavy cream is best in scones to make them rich and tender.
-You could use milk in a pinch but water will leave you will less flavorful scones.
+You could use milk in a pinch, but water will leave you with less flavorful scones.
 You may not notice if you use lots of spices or a spiced glaze.

 Tools I used in this recipe: